Genealogical Research at the Swenson Center

 Scanned color images of Swedish parish records, as well as other types of records.
 You can also subscribe from home at AD's web site.
 Members of the Swenson Center can subscribe to AD at a discount.
 See our membership page.

 Important note!
-Our subscriptions to AD and SVAR are available for public use by special appointment.
+Our subscriptions to AD and SVAR are available for public use by special appointment only on certain days of the week, which can vary.
 If you know the name of the parish that your ancestors came from in Sweden, you have the potential to trace them in Swedish parish records throughout their lives and back into the 1700s.
 Learn how you can use AD and SVAR at the Swenson Center.

 Our Genealogy FAQ page provides tips about other ways to find Swedish parish records and how to look for living relatives in Sweden.